Paramahansa Yogananda

-He published his book, Autobiography of a Yogi, in 1946, to critical and commercial acclaim; since its first publishing, it has sold over four million copies, with Harper San Francisco listing it as one of the "100 best spiritual books of the 20th Century".
-Former Apple CEO Steve Jobs had ordered 500 copies of the book for his own memorial, for each guest to be given a copy.
-The book has been regularly reprinted and is known as "the book that changed the lives of millions."
-A documentary about his life commissioned by the SRF, Awake: The Life of Yogananda, was released in 2014.
-He remains a leading figure in Western spirituality to this day; a biographer of Yogananda, Phillip Goldberg, considers him "the best known and most beloved of all Indian spiritual teachers who have come to the West".
+He published his Autobiography of a Yogi in 1946 to critical and commercial acclaim.
+It has sold over four million copies, with Harper San Francisco listing it as one of the "100 best spiritual books of the 20th Century".
+Former Apple CEO Steve Jobs ordered 500 copies of the book, for each guest at his memorial to be given a copy.
+It was also one of Elvis Presley's favorite books, and one he gave out often.
+The book has been regularly reprinted and is known as "the book that changed the lives of millions".
+A documentary about his life commissioned by SRF, Awake: The Life of Yogananda, was released in 2014.
+He remains a leading figure in Western spirituality.
+A biographer of Yogananda, Phillip Goldberg, considers him "the best known and most beloved of all Indian spiritual teachers who have come to the West".